uitml/GNN-for-drug-concentration/README.md

-# Predicting the LC-HRMS signal-to-concentration ratio on drug molecules
+# Graph machine learning can estimate drug concentrations in whole blood from forensic screening results

-This repository implements a chemistry-informed Graph Neural Network (GNN) that integrates local atomic descriptors with global molecular features to model structure–property relationships in the LC-HRMS signal-to-concentration ratio library with 191 small molecules.
+This repository implements a chemistry-informed Graph Neural Network (GNN) that predict the LC-HRMS signal-to-concentration ratio library for drugs in whole blood, trained on a dataset of 191 different molecules.

 The GNN model is directly inspired by [TChemGNN](https://github.com/uitml/TChemGNN).
 Molecules are converted from SMILES into graphs where each atom node carries rich structural information (i.e., aromaticity, charge, valence, hybridization, mass-based descriptors), and each node is additionally augmented with global geometry features (molecular volume, length, width, height) to give the model full-molecule context beyond connectivity.
 A multi-layer Graph Attention Network (GAT) learns both local substructure effects and broader molecular shape.

 The workflow includes graph construction, feature assembly, and a LOOCV training strategy optimized for our small chemical dataset.

+## Publication
+The code  reproduce the experiments in the paper "Graph machine learning can estimate drug concentrations in whole blood from forensic screening results" available soon on ChemRxiv and under review for publication.

 ### Notebooks
  **https://github.com/TLutchyn/LOD-library-191-molecules-_LC_MS/blob/main/LOD_library_LOOCV_8Kepochs_tricks.ipynb**